iTwin/itwinjs-core/test-apps/ui-test-app/README.md

   * If defined, sets a Bing Maps key within the `MapLayerOptions` as a "key" type.
 * IMJS_CESIUM_ION_KEY
   * If defined, the API key supplying access to Cesium ION assets.
-* IMJS_URL_PREFIX
-  * Appends a prefix to all urls calling the iTwin Platform.

 ### Electron-only